Skip to main content

 Never Leave Children Unattended in a Car

-Temperatures can reach deadly levels in a very short amount of time during hot weather.
+Temperatures can reach deadly levels in a matter of minutes during extreme heat.
 When left unattended in a parked vehicle, children are at risk of heatstroke.
-According to the National Highway Traffic Safety Administration (NHTSA), 53 children died of vehicular heatstroke in 2019, one of the highest number of deaths in the last 20 years.
-Even if the outside temperature is below 80, a car can heat up quickly and reach a deadly temperature.
-Children’s core temperature rises much more rapidly than adults.
+Even if the outside temperature is below 80°F, a car can heat up quickly and reach a dangerously high temperature.
+Children’s core temperature rises much more rapidly than that of adults.
+Also, remember not to leave pets in the car.

 Safety First